bcgov/PIMS/openshift/templates/monitoring/README.md

         }
 ```

-2. Prometheus is deployed to the PIMS tools project in OpenShift (using the prometheus-template.yml) to target the development, test and production deployment of the API
+2. Prometheus is deployed to the PIMS tools project in OpenShift (using the prometheus-template.yml - PIMS Prometheus) to target the development, test and production deployment of the API

-## Grafana Configuration
+## Grafana Configuration (PIMS Grafana template)

 Grafana uses Prometheus as a datasource to display and visualize the metrics collected from the API deployments.
 Grafana is also configured to use Github to authenticate users to view the dashboard

 Apply the grafana-template.yml to Openshift and deploy an instance of Grafana from the Console.
-Make sure to supply the following parameters

-- GF_SECURITY_ADMIN_PASSWORD => Grafana Dashboard Admin Password
-- GITHUB_ALLOWED_ORG => Github Allowed Organization
-- GITHUB_CLIENT_ID => Github Client ID
-- name: GITHUB_CLIENT_SECRET => Github Client Secret
+Make sure that all required fields are filled out.

+Our Grafana dashboard uses Openshift OAuth to authenticate users and only users with access to the PIMS project are allowed.
+By default the Grafana deployment will assign all users an Admin role on signup, and it is recommended to change the default role assignment to `Viewer` after the first Admin user is logged in.
+Only Admin users can change other users permissions.